Skip to product information

 Overwhelming presence

-Respect to Mr. Kaiji Tsukamoto
+Respect for Mr. Kaiji Tsukamoto

-In 1979, he was born in Yagyu, the home of master swordsmen, as the eldest son of a Yagyu ware potter.
+Born in 1979 in Yagyu, the home of master swordsmen, as the eldest son of a Yagyu ware potter.

 View full details